Norrländska Mästerskapet

 Norrländska Mästerskapet was a Swedish football cup held to decide the Champions of Norrland.
 As teams from a large part of northern Sweden, approximately above the province of Medelpad, were not allowed to play in the Swedish league system until the 1952-53 season, the best team from the region was instead decided by this tournament, which was played between 1925 and 1953.

+In 1925–1929, the competition was for district champions of the northern Swedish football district associations.
+The first edition was played in June 1925 with Strands IF beating Bodens BK, 2–1 in Hudiksvall.
+Starting in 1936, it became a play-off tournament for winners of regional series in the area.